Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 When interacting with the mobile app (e.g., authentication, transaction validation, recovery), key log messages are printed by both `integritee-node` and `integritee-service`.

+### Trusted Action Validation Highlight
- These logs help verify that Trusted Action flows are working as expected.
+ These logs help verify that **Trusted Action Validation** flows used both in transaction validation and recovery are working as expected.

 ### Key messages to look for: